DefSLAM: Tracking and Mapping of Deforming Scenes from Monocular Sequences: Experiments

 In the mandala3 and mandala4 sequences, the conditions are more extreme.
 ORBSLAM could not process any of these sequences entirely.
-In mandala3, the fast deformation yields difficulties for DefSLAM to follow the deformation and added some delay for it to obtain the correct shape.
-This provokes some peaks in the RMS error.
-In any case, the error average is around the 4\,cm during the entire sequence.
-In Figure\,{\ref{fig:Mandala}} we can observe the quality of the reconstruction of one wave travelling by the kerchief from mandala3.
-As the scene in this case is much more challenging, that affects directly the fraction of matched map points for DefSLAM, although it is able to process the entire sequence, the number of matched points is smaller.
+In this sequences, the fast deformation yields difficulties for DefSLAM which experiments some delay to converge the correct shape.
+This provoked some peaks in the RMS error.
+In any case, the error average was around the 4\,cm during both sequences.
+In Fig.\,{\ref{fig:Mandala}} we can observe the quality of the reconstruction of the local deformations in the sequence mandala3.
+The fraction of matched map points for DefSLAM was also smaller.

-In the mandala4, the displacements are larger but the period is the same.
-DefSLAM is again able to recover the deformation without augmenting notoriously the error.
-In the case of the matched points, it happened again as in the mandala3 and the fraction of matched map points decreased.
-However, it still can track the entire sequence.
 Supplementary material includes a video with fragments of the mandala dataset quality results.